Moeinzjg/r-pgcn/README.md

-# PyTorch-Simple-MaskRCNN
+# R-PolyGCN

-A PyTorch implementation of simple Mask R-CNN.
+A PyTorch implementation of R-PolyGCN [1] and using simple Mask R-CNN repository.

-This repository is a toy example of Mask R-CNN with two features:
-- It is pure python code and can be run immediately using PyTorch 1.4 without build
-- Simplified construction and easy to understand how the model works
+The original repository of R-PolyGCN is https://github.com/Miracle2333/R-PolyGCN but seems it is not working.

-The code is based largely on [TorchVision](https://github.com/pytorch/vision), but simplified a lot and faster (1.5x).
+The code is based largely on [Pytorch Simple Mask R-CNN](https://github.com/Okery/PyTorch-Simple-MaskRCNN).

+[1] Zhao, K., Kamran, M., & Sohn, G. (2020).
+Boundary Regularized Building Footprint Extraction From Satellite Images Using Deep Neural Network. arXiv preprint arXiv:2006.13176.

 ## Requirements